formtools/core/README.md

 - Composer is great, but I still want to distribute Form Tools in _packages_ and not require users to have to do any command-line nonsense to get the script running.
 As such, I'm going to commit the _vendor/_ folder with all dependencies and omit the _composer.lock_ file.
 - Any way to add in PSR-2 checking for code quality...?
-Maybe too early...
+Maybe too early...?
+- I think I'll start including all languages with